amyquinton/amyquinton.github.io/_posts/2019-11-13-drawdown-sdgs.md

 This is timely as the [UN Department of Economic and Social Affairs][15] (UN DESA) and the [UN Framework Convention on Climate Change][16] (UNFCCC) have just published new analysis titled ["Maximizing Co-benefits by Linking Implementation of the Sustainable Development Goals and Climate Action"][14].

+The [IPCC's 2018 report on the impacts of global warming of 1.5 °C][18] also considers the synergies and trade-offs of climate mitigation action across the SDGs, concluding that the total number of possible synergies exceeds the number of trade-offs.
+However, the IPCC 2018 report notes their net effect will depend on how well they are implemented.

-The figure and tables below shows our rudimentary assessment that the [Project Drawdown's solutions][3] make a positive contribution to 16 of the [17 SDGs][1], not just to the Climate Action SDG!
+The figure and tables below shows our rough assessment that the [Project Drawdown's solutions][3] make a positive contribution to many of the [17 SDGs][1], not just to the Climate Action SDG!

+While this analysis is not precise, the purpose is to illustrate the clear link between well described and measurable climate change mitigation solutions and numerous SDGs.